Procrastination at work: Why it happens and how to stop it ruining your productivity

 Essentially, procrastination is a form of cognitive dissonance.
 There's something you need to do, that might even be time-sensitive.
 But you convince yourself that it's acceptable, maybe even preferable, to put it off for a while.

-While it isn't exclusively a work-related problem, and we're all a little guilty of it from time to time, unchecked procrastination at work can easily land employees in hot water.
-Procrastination can be a sign that an employee has become disengaged in their role, but it's often more complicated than someone simply being uninterested in their job.
+It isn't exclusively a work-related problem, and we're all a little guilty of it from time to time.
+The problem is that unchecked procrastination at work can easily land employees in hot water.
+Procrastination can be a sign that an employee has become disengaged in their role.
+But it's often more complicated than someone simply being uninterested in their job.
+Instead of immediately going to a disciplinary response, managers should reach out and try to help procrastinating employees.

 What makes people procrastinate?